GTPB/ADER19F/pages/tutorial2.md

 ![](./images/tutorial2_files/unnamed-chunk-10-1.png)<!-- -->

-We can retrieve a table with all the results of differential expression using the `topTags` function.
+We can retrieve a table with all the results of differential expression using the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">topTags</span> function.
 We also save it to a file so we can latter open it in Excel.

 ```r